stsaz/phiola/README.md

 * A *Module* is a file (`.so/.dll`), it may contain one or several Filters, and it provides direct access for them to Executor, Core or other Modules.
 All necessary Modules are loaded on-demand while the Tracks are running.
 * Before being started, each Track is assigned to a Worker.
 A *Worker* is a system thread (a logical CPU core) that actually executes the Filters code.
 * When a Track is being started, stopped or updated, Executor's own Filters get called, so it can report the current status back to the user.

+## Configuration

+Global settings can be specified in `phiola-2/phiola.conf` file.
+See the contents of `phiola-2/phiola-example.conf` for more info.

 ## External Libraries